The Lens Aperture or Iris Explained

 A closed iris at these settings will invariably give good depth of field whatever you are shooting except for macro shots.
 Macro photography is an art unto itself and requires a lot of patience, practice and precision.

 NOTE: Once again, beware.
-Opposite to the above note, when using small apertures, you will invariably get slower shutter speeds meaning the use of a tripod is recommended for shutter speeds of 60th/sec or slower.
+Opposite to the above note, when using small apertures, you will invariably get slower shutter speeds.
+The use of a tripod is recommended for shutter speeds of 60th/sec or slower.

 Again, the depth of field at these lens settings is affected by the lens that you use.

-(Why does the crop factor help?
-Quite simple really, you are cropping out the edges of the frame which are normally subject to a bit of barrel distortion or poorer quality of focussing/DOF.
+Why does the crop factor help?
+Quite simple really, you are cropping out the edges of the frame.
+These are normally subject to a bit of barrel distortion or poorer quality of focussing/DOF.
 Chopping it out at the point of exposure rather than later in an editing program is a bonus).

-Telephoto Lenses – For sports and wildlife photography you really need a fast shutter speed of 250th/sec or 500th/sec minimum, and by closing down the iris to F11 or F16, you are going to struggle in most situations.
+For sports and wildlife photography you really need a fast shutter speed of 250th/sec or 500th/sec minimum.
+By closing down the iris to F11 or F16, you are going to struggle in most situations.

-The only way to get round this is to increase the ISO to 400/800/1000 to increase the sensitivity and allow a faster shutter speed to be used with the same apertures.
-The downside here is that you will start to see more grain or “noise” appear in your shots.
+The only way to get round this is to increase the ISO to 400/800/1000 to increase the sensitivity.
+This will also allow a faster shutter speed to be used with the same apertures.
+The downside here is that you will start to see more grain or "noise" appear in your shots.

 For portrait work, using these apertures on a telephoto lens of 150mm or more will still result in a nice "Bokeh" or background blur especially if you close in a bit on your subjects face.

-For more information on Depth of Field use the following link; Depth of Field at All Things Photography
+For more information on Depth of Field use the following link: Depth of Field